 2) Someone with sunlight on one side of his or her face.

 3) A still life, such as a 1940s Bakelite radio at an outdoor flea market.

 4) A valley that's half in shadow from a mountain, and half in the sun.

-So, if your subject is further away than about ten feet, fill flash will not be useful.
+So, if your subject is farther away than about ten feet, fill flash will not be useful.